 Create your live event invitations from customizable templates on Canva.

 Twitter thumb-stopping graphics

 Engage your social audience by disrupting their social feed.
-Try giving them something to respond to by creating eye-catching graphics that have an interactive element, such as a fill-in-the-blank challenge.
+Try giving them something to respond to by creating eye-catching graphics with an interactive element, such as a fill-in-the-blank challenge.
 DoSomething.org invited people to guess how many drivers don’t use their seatbelts with this graphic:

 Launch campaigner toolkits

 Campaigner toolkits are downloadable assets that anyone can use to launch campaigns on behalf of your organization.
 They put the power in your supporters’ hands to help spread your message and increase your reach.
 And if you want to increase that reach on social media, include some ready-made social graphics in that toolkit.
 Easily create your own campaign posters from free templates on Canva.

 Just because your organization doesn’t aim for profit doesn’t mean you let your marketing efforts stay on the back burner.
 There are plenty of benefits to gain from knowing the best ways to market, including awareness, funds, and further support for your cause.